Good creators with bad hardware are simply ignored

 Microphones for ASMRtists

 When we’re talking audio quality, things get a little hazy in relation to ASMR.
 This is where the science becomes an art — because sometimes a lesser quality mic is preferred.
 Yes, it’s strange, but some people are awed by the hiss of an awful microphone setup (and everyone has slightly different triggers, it seems).
 The point is to experiment.
 You really need to get your hands dirty, so to speak.
 Find your own unique style, and the equipment that works best for that in particular.
 Make friends with your hardware.
+Find out how close it will pick up your breathing.
 Find the quirks and imperfections, then make use of it.

 Dual mic setup for left and right stereo – If your USB interface has 2 XLR inputs, you can actually plug in two mics and make each one record for a different side.
 This is really great for all those ASMRtists that like to really give the listener a sense of presence by varying which ear they speak to.
 The effect is also great for hypnosis, and can really takes the listener on a wild trip.

 This is a much cheaper way to get this effect without those ear shaped double microphones that cost nearly $1000 (like the 3dio)

 Creating music is much more hardware-intensive than simple voice recordings (adding a background track doesn’t count, because that doesn’t need much power to do).
 If you’re making music, you’ll need to considerably bump up your hardware specs.
 Your DAW will have strong computing requirements and it’s crucial that there is enough power, especially if it’s crunching sound effects and reverbs (as it would need to calculate a room, and how the audio bounces around in that room).
 You will need a recent quad-core or better CPU and 16 Gb of RAM, along with any other additions needed for your type of music (but this is far beyond the scope of this post and you’ll need to search elsewhere).